Real-Change/emerald-city-resource-guide/README.md

 3. Install dependencies and set up the DB with `docker-compose run --rm node sh -c "npm install && npm run db:init"`
 4. Launch the server with `docker-compose up` and visit http://localhost:8080/

+Use the `./db/db_connect.sh` and `./db/db_restore.sh` scripts to open a psql shell inside the Docker DB or restore from a backup, respectively.

 ## Testing
 Local testing is conducted using mocha and chai.
 Run the tests using `docker-compose run --rm node npm run test`